Resilience for Regular Path Queries: Towards a Complexity Classification: Hardness Techniques and First Results

-\end{toappendix} \begin{propositionrep}[Hardness of vertex cover on subdivisions] Let $\ell \in \mathbb{N}$ be an odd integer.
-Then for any undirected graph $G = (V, E)$, letting $G'$ be an $\ell$-subdivision of~$G$, then the vertex cover number of~$G'$ is $k + m(\ell-1)/2$, where $k$ is the vertex cover number of~$G$ and $m$ is the number of edges of~$G$. \end{propositionrep}
+\begin{proposition}[Hardness of vertex cover on subdivisions] Let $\ell \in \mathbb{N}$ be an odd integer.
+Then for any undirected graph $G = (V, E)$, letting $G'$ be an $\ell$-subdivision of~$G$, then the vertex cover number of~$G'$ is $k + m(\ell-1)/2$, where $k$ is the vertex cover number of~$G$ and $m$ is the number of edges of~$G$. \end{proposition}

-\begin{proof} It suffices to show that $G$ has a vertex cover of cardinality at most~$k$ iff $G'$ has a vertex cover of cardinality at most $m(\ell-1)/2$.
+\begin{proof} It suffices to show that $G$ has a vertex cover of cardinality at most~$k$ if and only if $G'$ has a vertex cover of cardinality at most $k+m(\ell-1)/2$.